Implementation of CAB Report Recommendations

 Please note that through USC’s Office for Equity, Equal Opportunity, and Title IX (EEO-TIX)– in particular its intake, outreach, and support team and supportive measures (such as academic accommodations) are currently available to students who have experienced racial profiling.

-Note: The implementation of this recommendation is being handled in tandem with Recommendations #10 and #21.
+Note: The implementation of this recommendation was addressed in tandem with Recommendations #10 and #21.

 Recommendation: Develop and provide a Community Engagement Card or QR code, to be furnished to everyone who has an interaction with DPS personnel, which will provide an opportunity to forward information (e.g., commendation, complaint, quality of service) to DPS.

 Update: In progress as of October 1, 2022.
 A QR code has been created, feedback processing procedures have been written, and business cards with the QR codes have been created.
 Individual QR codes are being created for the DPS website and DPS vehicles to make it even easier to submit feedback anonymously.
-Officer training on this process is tentatively scheduled to begin in Fall 2022.
-The program is tentatively scheduled to begin in January 2023.
+Officer training on this process began in Fall 2022 and is still in progress.

-In accordance with Recommendations #35 and #41, information received from the QR code-driven feedback forms will be made public by way of a DPS Activity Log (also in development).
+In accordance with Recommendations #35 and #41, information received from the QR code-driven feedback forms will be made public by way of a DPS Activity Log (in development).

 Recommendation: Log sufficient information to analyze the percentage of each officer’s investigative stops in which the detained individual was found to be engaging in criminal activity.